hockeymonday/Vew/README.md

 #APIs and Structure
-The application makes use of the Glide API to load images from the web, and uses the OkHttp API to pull the imageUrls from an online database that was created by backend developer Andrew Zeng.
+The application makes use of the Glide API to load images from the web, and uses the OkHttp API to pull the imageUrls from an online database that was created by backend developer Andrew Zeng (in backend class).
 Andrew's backend database stores links to the images which are hosted on
 Github, from which I make get requests to.

 #Compatability